AmericanAirlines/Ticket-Counter/README.md

     - Name: `New support ticket`
     - Short Description: `Opens a support ticket and posts details in Slack`
     - Callback ID: `submitTicket`
+    - Click "_Create_" at the bottom of the popup
-  - Click "_Save Changes_" at the bottom
+  - Click "_Save Changes_" at the bottom of the page
-- After clicking save, you should see a banner at the top of the page suggesting you reinstall the app; click `Reinstall`
+- After clicking save, using the sidebar, navigate to "_Install App_" you should see a banner at the top of the page suggesting you reinstall the app; click `Reinstall your app` or `Reinstall to Workspace`

 ---